Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Invariant distribution of Gaussian driven SDEs

 This embedding of the SDE into this SDS structure leads to the definition of an homogeneous Feller Markov transition (see \cite{hairer} for details) and thus to invariant distributions on $\ER^d\times \mathcal{H}_\rho $ (related to this transition).
 We have the following result: \begin{proposition} Under \eqref{C1} and \eqref{C2}, the SDS $\xi$ has an invariant probability measure, denoted by $\nu$.
-Besides, its projection $\bar{\nu}$ on $\R^d$ has moments of any order $p\in\N$. \end{proposition} \begin{proof} We begin by proving that there exists an invariant distribution which has moments of any order.
-To this end, it is enough to show that for any $p\ge2$, $i.e.$ that for any (generalised) initial condition $\mu$ on $\ER^d\times \mathcal{H}_\rho$ such that $\int |x|^p\mu(dx,dw)<+\infty$, $\sup_{t\ge0} \ES[ |X_t^{\mu}|^p]<+\infty$ (where, with a slight abuse of notation, $X^\mu$ denotes the solution starting from $\mu$).
-By Lemma \ref{lem:contrvsOU}, one easily deduces that this property holds true if for an Ornstein-Uhlenbeck process $Y$ and for any $p>0$, $\sup_{t\ge0} \ES[ |Y_t^{\mu}|^p]<+\infty$.
-But, owing to an integration by parts, one classically remarks that $a.s.$ for any $t\ge0$,
+Besides, its projection $\bar{\nu}$ on $\R^d$ has moments of any order $p\in\N$. \end{proposition} \begin{proof} By a classical Krylov-Bogolyubov argument (see $e.g.$ \cite[Lemma 2.20]{hairer} for a similar approach), it is enough to show that for any $p\ge2$ and for any (generalised) initial condition $\mu$ on $\ER^d\times \mathcal{H}_\rho$ such that $\int |x|^p\mu(dx,dw)<+\infty$, we have $\sup_{t\ge0} \ES[ |X_t^{\mu}|^p]<+\infty$ (where, with a slight abuse of notation, $X^\mu$ denotes the solution starting from $\mu$).
+First, one proves that this property holds true for an Ornstein-Uhlenbeck process $Y$ solution to $dY_t=-Y_t dt+ \sigma dG_t$.
+Owing to an integration by parts, one classically remarks that $a.s.$ for any $t\ge0$,

-so that it is enough to prove that $\sup_{t\ge0} \ES[ |\int_0^t e^{s} dG_s|^p]<+\infty.$ Finally, owing to the Gaussian feature of the Ornstein-Uhlenbeck process, this property holds for any $p>0$ if it holds for $p=2$ only.
-This is the purpose of Lemma \ref{lem:boundVarOU} below.